Get to know St. Matthew's University at an upcoming event!

 • Undertaking basic clinical procedures, such as laboratory tests and suturing.

-• Managing straightforward, common medical ailments (with appropriate oversight)
+• Managing straightforward, common medical ailments (with appropriate oversight).

-Types of clinical rotations
+Types of Clinical Rotations

-• Internal medicine — 12 weeks
+• Internal medicine: 12 weeks

-• Surgery — 12 weeks
+• Surgery: 12 weeks

-• Pediatrics — 6 weeks
+• Obstetrics and Gynecology: 6 weeks

-• Obstetrics & Gynecology — 6 weeks
+• Pediatrics: 6 weeks

-• Psychiatry — 6 weeks
+• Psychiatry: 6 weeks

-Elective rotations cater to your chosen specialty, providing a customized learning journey.
-Typically lasting four or six weeks, such placements are usually completed in the fourth year for disciplines such as:
+Typically lasting four or six weeks each, such placements are usually completed in the fourth year, in disciplines such as:

 • Primary Care Medicine (required)